wiseman-timelord/Trailing-Stop-on-Profit-WT/README.md

 - It has cut-down features, features I probably wont use are, cut or hardcoded.

 ## NOTATION:
-A detailed description of the Original Expert Advisor is [Available Here](https://www.earnforex.com/metatrader-expert-advisors/Trailing-Stop-on-Profit/).
+- A detailed description of the Original Expert Advisor is [Available Here](https://www.earnforex.com/metatrader-expert-advisors/Trailing-Stop-on-Profit/).
 If you have any suggestions for improvement of this expert advisor, please fork your own version, I dont care so much about other people projects.

+## WARNINGS:
+- I advise people use the original, as my Mql5 code typically requires more, testing and bugfixing, additionally, I may not inspect all of the code in the original version of the software.
+You are responsible for any, money lost or hardware broken.